odysseasb12/odysseasb12.github.io/_pages/about.md

 ![University of Manchester Logo](/images/Screenshot from 2024-04-08 18-14-26.png){: .align-right width="250px"}

-I am studying MSc Robotics and expected to graduate in December of 2024 (Course completion in September of 2024).
+I am currently studying MSc Robotics and expected to graduate in December 2024 (Course completion in September 2024).

+I am a proactive engineer that constantly seeks new challenges to grow both as a person and as a professional.
 I have a strong desire to enhance my knowledge in Computer Vision, Autonomous Systems, Machine Learning (ML), Convolutional Neural Networks (CNNs), and Object Detection.
-I have a solid background in programming languages such as Python, C, and Matlab.

 More About Me
 ======